 Pharmacovigilance audits are an essential component of any pharmaceutical company’s Quality Management System.
 If carried out correctly, auditing provides an unbiased opinion of the operational performance of the Pharmacovigilance system, measuring the system against its own procedures and against the regulatory requirements and guidelines, and ensuring that the system itself remains compliant with the regulations.

 Why are good Pharmacovigilance Audit practices so vital?

 Statutory Pharmacovigilance inspections by regulatory authorities – especially in the EEA – have become increasingly intensive and wide in scope in recent years.
-GVP Modules III (Pharmacovigilance Inspections) and Module IV (Pharmacovigilance Audits) provide detailed requirements for the establishment of a good auditing programme by a Marketing Authorisation Holder.
+GVP Modules III (Pharmacovigilance Inspections) and Module IV (Pharmacovigilance Audits) provide detailed requirements for the establishment of a good auditing program by a Marketing Authorisation Holder.

 Moreover, effective pharmacovigilance audits help to identify and resolve compliance issues in a cost-effective, planned manner, before the regulatory inspectors impose punitive and costly demands on companies to carry out urgent remedial actions.

-A 2 to 5 year high level scheme which lists audits, topics to be examined, the methods to be employed and the theoretical approaches underpinning this work.
+A 2 to 5-year high-level scheme which lists audits, topics to be examined, the methods to be employed, and the theoretical approaches underpinning this work.
 Your strategy should address all aspects of drug safety work, including: